This post may contain affiliate links. See disclosure for details.

 This recipe is a staple in our home for a reason: it’s easy, impressive, and always delivers.
 Whether it’s a cozy Sunday meal or a festive Christmas dinner, a good ribeye roast has a way of bringing everyone together.

-Rosemary and Garlic Ribeye Roast
+Rosemary and Garlic Prime Rib

 Ingredients